-Climate: In modelled pathways that limit global temperature rise to 1.5°C above preindustrial levels with no or limited overshoot, GHG emissions peak immediately or before 2025 at the latest, and then fall by a median of 43 percent from 2019 levels by 2030 (IPCC 2022a).
+Climate: In modelled pathways that limit global temperature rise to 1.5° C above preindustrial levels with no or limited overshoot,1 GHG emissions peak immediately or before 2025 at the latest, and then fall by a median of 43 percent from 2019 levels by 2030 (IPCC 2022).
 By around mid-century, CO2 emissions reach net zero in these pathways.
-Achieving such deep GHG emissions reductions, the Intergovernmental Panel on Climate Change (IPCC) finds, will require rapid transformations across power, cities and the built environment, industry, transportation, food and agriculture, and forests and land systems-as well as the immediate scale-up of carbon removal technologies to compensate for the significant proportion of the carbon budget that we have already spent and residual GHG emissions that will likely prove difficult to eliminate altogether (IPCC 2022a).
+The Intergovernmental Panel on Climate Change (IPCC) finds that achieving such deep GHG emissions reductions will require rapid transformations across power, cities and the built environment, industry, transportation, agriculture, forests, and land systems-as well as the immediate scale-up of carbon removal technologies to compensate for the significant proportion of the carbon budget that we have already spent and residual GHG emissions that will likely prove difficult to eliminate altogether (IPCC 2022).

 Biodiversity: Similarly, the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) finds that achieving goals to conserve and sustainably use nature will require transformative changes, particularly across systems most responsible for land-use and sea-use change, direct exploitation of species, climate change, pollution, and the spread of invasive, alien species (IPBES 2019).
-These systems include power, industry, cities and the built environment, transportation, and food and agriculture, as well as our management of terrestrial, freshwater, and marine ecosystems.
+These systems include power, industry, cities and the built environment, transportation, and agriculture, as well as our management of forests, land, freshwater, and ocean ecosystems.

 Equity: Equity is an essential consideration as we pursue the other two goals, as well as an important goal in its own right.
 There is no one commonly agreed upon definition of equity (Putnam-Walkerly and Russell 2016), but in its most basic sense, equity is the quality of being fair according to circumstances.
 Closely connected to this definition is that of climate justice, which is "concerned with the equitable distribution of rights, benefits, burdens and responsibilities associated with climate change, as well as the fair involvement of all stakeholders in the effort to address the challenge" (Okereke 2018).
-Under the umbrella of equity, procedural equity measures the fairness in processes and procedures used in decision making, while distributive equity measures the fairness in the distribution of benefits and burdens of policy action, initiatives, or interventions among different groups.
+Under the umbrella of equity, procedural equity measures the fairness in processes and procedures used in decision-making, while distributive equity measures the fairness in the distribution of benefits and burdens of policy action, initiatives, or interventions among different groups.
 We do not wish to duplicate efforts like the Sustainable Development Goals (SDGs), so on this platform we focus on equity as it relates to transitions to mitigate climate change and protect biodiversity.
 We monitor it to ensure that these transitions do not exacerbate existing inequities, but rather advance equity.
-In addition, we plan to include one system, social inclusion and equity, that collects relevant cross-cutting information on equity.
+In addition, we plan to include one system, Social Inclusion and Equity, that collects relevant cross-cutting information on equity.

 To help meet all three of these goals, other social, political, and economic transformations will be needed.
-To identify these critical transformations, we reviewed literature across academic disciplines and interviewed experts in topics such as sustainable development, just transition, and degrowth/post-growth.
-The main transformations we identified in the literature include moving toward a circular economy, good governance, a global financial system that supports sustainability, and a global economy that prioritizes human well-being over economic growth.
+To identify these critical transformations, we reviewed literature across academic disciplines and interviewed experts in topics such as sustainable development, just transition, and degrowth/ post-growth.
+The main transformations we identified in the literature included moving toward a circular economy, good governance, a global financial system that supports sustainability, and a global economy that prioritizes human well-being over economic growth.

-Therefore, the systems that the Systems Change Lab platform plans to report on include:
+The Systems Change Lab platform plans to report on the following full list of systems:

 - Power

 - Industry

 - Transport

-- Cities and the built environment
+- Cities

+- Buildings

-- Technological carbon removal
+- Technological Carbon Removal

-- Forests and land
+- Forests and Land

 - Oceans

 - Freshwater

-- Food and agriculture
+- Food and Agriculture

 - Finance

-- Circular economy
+- Circular Economy

-- Good governance
+- Governance

-- Social inclusion and equity
+- Social Inclusion and Equity

-- New economics for climate and nature
+- New Economics for Climate and Nature